edangomez/Comparison_DL_IRT_based_models_state_assessment_rolling_bearings/README.md

 # Temperature based and intensity based analysis of infrared images for the state assessment of rolling bearings using Deep learning methods

-Pytorch implementation of the convolutional neural network used for this paper

-## Proposed architecture

 In this paper we evaluate the which type of data from IRT is best for image classification.
 Infrared Thermography has two types of data: thermal pixel matrix and thermal images.
 For evaluation we use EfficientNet, first using thermal pixel matrix and thermal images as inputs, and then we propose a hybrid model that combines the two types of data.

 ## Hybrid Model